juji-io/datalevin/README.md

 * If you need time travel and rich features backed by the authors of Clojure, you should use [Datomic®](https://www.datomic.com).

-* If you need an in-memory store, e.g. for single page applications in a browser, [Datascript](https://github.com/tonsky/datascript) is for you.
+* If you need an in-memory store that has almost the same API as Datomic®, [Datascript](https://github.com/tonsky/datascript) is for you.

+* If you need a fast in-memory graph database, you may try [asami](https://github.com/threatgrid/asami),

-* If you need features such as bi-temporal graph queries, You may try [Crux](https://github.com/juxt/crux).
+* If you need features such as bi-temporal graph queries, you may try [Crux](https://github.com/juxt/crux).

 * If you don't mind experimental storage backend, you may try [Datahike](https://github.com/replikativ/datahike).